NYS ESSHI program provides service and operating funding for congregate supportive housing across the State.

-The eligible target populations to be served under this program are families with a qualifying individual, individuals and/or young adults who are both homeless (see below for definition) and who are identified as having an unmet housing need as determined by the CoC or local planning entity or through other supplemental local, state and federal data, AND have one or more disabling conditions or other life challenges, including:
+The eligible target populations to be served under this program are families or individuals who are both homeless (see below for definition) and who are identified as having an unmet housing need as determined by the CoC or local planning entity or through other supplemental local, state and federal data, AND have one or more disabling conditions or other life challenges, including:

 - Serious mental illness (SMI);

 - Substance use disorder (SUD);

 - Military service with disabilities (including veterans with other than honorable discharge);

 - Chronic homelessness as defined by HUD (including families, and individuals experiencing street homelessness or long-term shelter stays);

 - Youth/Young adults who left foster care within the prior five years and who were in foster care at or over age 16;

 - Homeless young adults between 18 and 25 years old;